Attraction-enhanced emergence of friction in colloidal matter

 Here, $(1-P_\textrm{arrest})^Z$ is thus the probability that all bonds of the central particle with its neighbours are in the `no-contact' state.
 Crucially, this predicts the experimentally observed exponential increase of the orientational relaxation time with coordination number (see Fig.~\ref{fig:fig2}(b)), which thus arises due to the fact that a particle is only able to reorient when it is not in frictional contact with any of its neighbours.
+Remarkably, the simple approximation of uncorrelated bond-length fluctuations yields an accurate description of the relaxation behavior at higher coordination numbers.

 Within our two-state picture the slope of the exponential slowdown is directly related to $P_\textrm{arrest}$, the probability of an interparticle bond being in the `contact' state.
 To quantify this probability we determine $P_{\mathrm{arrest}}$ from our experimental data by fitting the measured relaxation times to Eq.~\ref{eq:model} for each attraction strength (dashed lines in Fig.~\ref{fig:fig2}(b)).
 In Fig.~\ref{fig:fig2}(c), we plot $P_{\mathrm{arrest}}$ as a function of the polymer concentration and clearly see that interparticle bonds spend increasingly more time in the `contact' state as the strength of the attractive interactions increases.
 This implies that the attraction strength directly controls the amount of interparticle friction on the level of pairs of particles.